Hotels in Portofino Italy

 Portofino is known as a little Italian fishing town, a tourist resort located in the province of Genoa on the Italian Riviera.
-The town crowded round its small harbour is regarded as being among the most beautiful Mediterranean ports.
+The town crowded round its small harbor is regarded as being among the most beautiful Mediterranean ports.

-Portofino is probably the most desired seaside places to stay in the Italian Riviera and was the preferred of the rich and famous from its 1950s heyday onward.
+Portofino is probably the most desired seaside place to stay in the Italian Riviera and was the preferred of the rich and famous from its 1950s heyday onward.
 Portofino is a delightful town of pastel shaded houses around a half-moon shaped harbor repleat with shops, eating places, cafes, and high-class hotels.
 Portofino’s crystalline green waters are perfect for swimming, snorkeling, and sailing.
 Additionally , there are opportunities for trekking in the area.

 Portofino is available by ferry from Santa Margherita Ligure, Rapallo, Camogli, and Genoa.
 The nearest train stations are in Santa Margherita Ligure, where there’s a bus to Portofino from the station.

 Once in Portofino walking could possibly be your smartest choice.
 The city is not large and the majority of hotels and beaches really are a short walk from the harbor.
 On the other hand, scooters seem to be a popular preference for getting around, especially for those visiting a lot of the small regional towns like Paraggi or San Fruttuoso on their own timetable.

 Again, in case you are lucky enough to obtain a boat at your disposal, that might be an additional hassle-free route to move in the area.
 You can find rentals available in the harbor.